Skip to the content

 Director of Legal Affairs, Alan Park, on what the Legal Affairs team do to protect Scotch Whisky

-Responsible for the worldwide protection of Scotch Whisky, at any one time, the Legal Affairs team will be handling between 60 to 70 cases in courts around the world, many more investigations and a substantial trademark caseload.
+At any one time, the Legal Affairs team will be handling many cases in courts around the world, investigations into suspicious products and objections to trademark registrations.

 Discover how Scotch Whisky is protected